Lambdaspire/Lambdaspire-Swift-CommandQueryDispatch/readme.md

 You may also know this pattern as Command Query Responsibility Segregation / Separation (CQRS) or more simply Command Query Segregation / Separation (CQS).

-Atomise your business logic and separate mutation from inquiry.
+Atomise your business logic and orchestration, maximise testability, and separate mutation from inquiry.

 ## Usage